naturalis/puppet-pcns/README.md

-puppet-monophylizer
+puppet-pcns
 ===================

-Puppet module to install
+Puppet module for powerchute network shutdown

 For more information using this tool: